Skip to main content

 • you develop a rash or joint pain

-It’s also important to note that you may be allergic to a non-active ingredient in a product containing esomeprazole.4 Non-active ingredients can include preservatives, dyes, and other substances.
+It’s also important to note that you may be allergic to a non-active ingredient in a product containing esomeprazole.4 Non-active ingredients can include preservatives, dyes and other substances.
 Make sure to read the product label closely.4

-Esomeprazole by prescription
+Esomeprazole by Prescription

-The prescription medication, referred to as just “Nexium”, is available in 20 mg and 40 mg doses of esomeprazole and might be prescribed for a longer period.
+The prescription medication referred to as just “Nexium” is available in 20 mg and 40 mg doses of esomeprazole and might be prescribed for a longer period.
 Prescription Nexium is indicated to treat a wider range of issues and symptoms, including the symptoms of gastroesophageal reflux disease (GERD) and ulcers.

-Esomeprazole Side Effects
+Common Side Effects of Esomeprazole

 • nausea